Request coalescing with Go singleflight

 When the shared call fails, every caller waiting on it gets the same error, not just the one that triggered it.
 They can all retry, and the next call starts fresh, because singleflight drops the result as soon as it’s delivered.
 But for that one window, a single failure hits everyone.

 Cloudflare hit it.
-Inside a datacenter, their servers share a cache lock so only one of them fetches from origin, and they built concurrent streaming acceleration so the waiters don’t block until that fetch finishes.
+Inside a datacenter, their servers share a cache lock so only one of them fetches from origin.
+They built concurrent streaming acceleration so the waiters don’t block until that fetch finishes.

 ch := g.DoChan(key, func() (any, error) {